5 Reasons to Enter the Digital Health Market Today

-In 2016, venture capital (VC) firms contributed $4.2 billion to these companies, according to data from Rock Health, a full-service seed fund that supports digital health startups.
-What’s more, that figure is only expected to grow from there with mid-2017 data suggesting startups have managed to attract $3.5 billion from investors.
+In 2020, venture capital (VC) firms contributed $14.1 billion to these companies, according to data from Rock Health, a full-service seed fund that supports digital health startups!

 Speaking of investors, they are a different bunch that includes VC arms of big corporations like Google, GE and Qualcomm; dedicated VC firms such as Khosla Ventures and Venrock; as well as IT giants and major health systems.